torr-penn/uselessproject/README.md

 *images*

 When FitViewport works :

 ![Caption](demoImages/displayOK_BuggyScreen.png)

 When FitViewport fail  :

 ![Caption](demoImages/problem_BuggyScreen.png)

-It always should use the defined Viewport
+It always should use the defined Viewport so that it keeps proportion:
 ![Caption](demoImages/displayOK_WorkingScreen.png)